 At the time of the purchase, the estate and its vineyards were in poor condition, requiring complete renovations and modernizations in the cellar and chateau along with extensive replantings in the vineyards.

 In 2006, one of the first decisions made by Justin Onclin was to replace Michel Rolland with the team of Stephane Derenoncourt.
 This changed in 2012 when they brought in Hubert de Bouard.
 In 2020, Hindrik Gommer purchased a major portion of Chateau Branas Grand Poujeaux.

 Chateau Branas Grand Poujeaux Vineyard, Terroir, Grapes, Winemaking

 The vineyard of Branas Grand Poujeaux is planted to 50% Merlot, 45% Cabernet Sauvignon and 5% Petit Verdot.
 With 12 hectares of vines, the Left Bank vineyard of Chateau Branas Grand Poujeaux is perhaps one of the smaller estates in the Moulis appellation.

-Vinification takes place in a combination of large, conical shaped oak vats an stainless steel tanks.
+Vinification takes place in a combination of large, conical-shaped oak vats and stainless steel tanks.
 The fermentation vats are divided as followed.
-There are six, 60 liter, large oak vats and one, 30 liter oak vat.
-In addition, there are three, 30 liter, temperature controlled, stainless steel tanks.
-Malolactic fermentation takes place in barrel.
+There are six, 60 liter, large oak vats and one, 30-liter oak vat.
+In addition, there are three, 30-liter, temperature-controlled, stainless steel tanks.
+Malolactic fermentation takes place in barrels.
 The wines are aged in 80% new, French oak barrels for close to 18 months before bottling.

 There is a second wine, Les Eclats de Branas.
 On average, at Chateau Branas Grand-Poujeaux they produce about 4,000 cases of wine per vintage of Chateau Branas Grand-Poujeaux.